 A Creative Platform to Further Social Awareness

 Although Comic-Con is rooted in comics, the convention is using its growing popularity and global recognition to support and further social progress.
 In 2017, Comic-Con conventions in various cities and countries featured mental health panels.
-For the first time in history, a woman won the Best Writer Eisner Award – the top award for comic book writing – at the 2018 San Diego Comic-Con, around the same time it was announced that the first transgender superhero in television history would be joining the characters of “Supergirl.”
+Regarding diversity, for the first time in history, a woman won the Best Writer Eisner Award – the top award for comic book writing – at the 2018 San Diego Comic-Con, around the same time it was announced that the first transgender superhero in television history would be joining the characters of “Supergirl.”
 And, the first-ever Indigenous Comic-Con, which began in 2016 and has slowly taken off in America and in Australia, celebrates Indigenous creators and artists and their contributions to pop culture.
 Comic-Con unlocks people’s imaginations and addresses serious cultural and societal issues.

 Virtual Community Turned Reality